-If you’re wondering how to reduce triglycerides naturally, first try eating your way to better heart health!
-A health, triglyceride diet should include a combination of foods with specific nutrients, including those that are rich in antioxidants, like cranberries.
+A healthy triglyceride diet should include a combination of foods with specific nutrients, including those that are rich in antioxidants, like cranberries.
 And until you learn how to lower triglycerides below 150 mg/dL, you may also want to augment your diet with nutritional supplements that provide therapeutic levels of these same nutrients.
 Drinking tea is another beneficial habit for reducing triglycerides.

-3. Niacin.
 Niacin—vitamin B3—not only reduces triglycerides and LDL cholesterol, but also increases HDL (“good”) levels.
 Niacin works in the liver by affecting the production of blood fats.
-It is so well researched and the evidence for using it to treat high cholesterol is so strong that it has become an accepted mainstream treatment and thus is recommended by the National Cholesterol Education Program, which is managed by the National Institutes of Health and its National Heart, Lung, and Blood Institute division.
+It is so well researched and the evidence for using it to treat high cholesterol is so strong that it has become an accepted mainstream treatment.
+As such, it’s recommended by the National Cholesterol Education Program, which is managed by the National Institutes of Health and its National Heart, Lung, and Blood Institute division.

 Foods that contain niacin include chicken, tuna, beef, turkey, halibut, and salmon.
 As a supplement, most patients get the benefits they desire at a daily dosage between 250 mg to 2000 mg (2 grams).
 Since taking niacin can cause flushing, you should start off taking a small dose at around 250 mg per day and increase the dosage as tolerated.
 Observe your flushing reaction.
 Most of the time the flushing reaction will subside altogether or else be greatly reduced after one to two weeks of taking the supplement.
 Others can ramp up fairly quickly.